 Decreased demand for certain products.
-As healthcare systems respond to the increasing demands of managing COVID-19 and the resulting economic uncertainties, governments around the world have imposed measures designed to reduce the transmission of COVID-19 and individuals are responding to the fears of contracting COVID-19.
-In particular, elective procedures and exams are being delayed or cancelled, there has been a significant reduction in physician office visits, and hospitals are postponing or cancelling capital purchases as well as limiting or eliminating services.
-This has caused our customers to delay or cancel orders for certain products.
-In addition, the decrease in overall economic activity has led to decreased demand for our industrial products.
-The actions taken to combat COVID-19 have had, and we believe will continue to have, a negative impact on our operating results, cash flows and financial condition.
-We expect the effect on our financial results in the third quarter of fiscal 2020 and future periods to be more significant.
-We believe that COVID-19's adverse impact on our operating results, cash flows and financial condition will be primarily driven by: the severity and duration of the COVID-19 pandemic; the COVID-19 pandemic's impact on the U.S. and international healthcare systems, the U.S. economy and worldwide economy; and the timing, scope and effectiveness of U.S. and international governmental responses to the COVID-19 pandemic and associated economic disruptions.
+As an initial response to the pandemic, governments around the world imposed measures designed to reduce the transmission of COVID-19 and individuals responded to the fears of contracting COVID-19 by modifying their behavior.
+In particular, restrictions on the movement of people and goods were put into place, overall economic activity decreased, elective procedures and exams were delayed or cancelled, there was a significant reduction in physician office visits, and hospitals were postponing or cancelling capital purchases as well as limiting or eliminating services.
+Those factors, among others, caused customers to delay or cancel orders for certain Varex products.
+While healthcare systems and economies around the world have begun to reopen, customer demand has not returned to pre-pandemic levels, and the adverse effects of COVID-19 on our financial statements and results of operations are expected to be more persistent, and have been more severe, than previously assumed.
+Specifically, we now believe that reduced demand in our industrial segment and for certain higher end medical products will continue to depress our results of operations.
+In addition, new or continuing outbreaks of COVID-19 could lead to further decreases in demand for certain of our products.
+The actions taken to combat COVID-19 have had, and we believe will continue to have, a negative impact on our operating results, cash flows and financial condition will be primarily driven by: the severity and duration of the COVID-19 pandemic; the COVID-19 pandemic's impact on the U.S. and international healthcare systems, the U.S. economy and worldwide economy; and the timing, scope and effectiveness of U.S. and international governmental responses to the COVID-19 pandemic and associated economic disruptions.

-Potential disruption in manufacturing, distribution, supply chain and other operations.
-In addition to adversely affecting demand for our products, COVID-19 and associated economic disruptions has had and could continue to have an adverse impact on our manufacturing capacity, supply chains and distribution systems, including as a result of impacts associated with preventive and precautionary measures that we, other businesses and governments are taking.
+Disruption in manufacturing, distribution, supply chain and other operations.
+In addition to adversely affecting demand for our products, COVID-19 and associated economic disruptions have had and could continue to have an adverse impact on our manufacturing capacity, supply chains and distribution systems, including as a result of impacts associated with preventive and precautionary measures that we, other businesses and governments are taking.
 For example, at our manufacturing facility in the Philippines, many employees have had significant difficulty getting to work, which caused the facility to operate at a decreased capacity and caused us to shift some manufacturing to another location.
 A reduction or interruption in any of our manufacturing processes could have a material adverse effect on our business.
-Supply chain logistics have also become more challenging and could remain challenging.
-Our ability to move unfished good and finished products around the world have been impacted by the decreased availability of global transportation networks.
+Supply chain logistics have also become more challenging and could remain challenging and result in higher costs.
+Our ability to move unfinished goods and finished products around the world have been impacted by the decreased availability of global transportation networks.
 In addition, regulatory approvals for certain of our products may continue to be delayed due to COVID-19 related closures.